H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ## 5.1 Purpose and Scope

-This chapter explains how Ms. Jarvis uses ChromaDB as the primary semantic memory layer for:
+This chapter explains how Ms. Allis uses ChromaDB as the primary semantic memory layer for:

 - GBIM worldview entities.
 - Autonomous learning and research traces.